AST 425 -- Research Topics in Astronomy and Astrophysics

 (DAA), Canadian Institute for Theoretical Astrophysics (CITA), or

-Dunlap Institute for Astronomy & Astrophysics (DI) can serve as an
+Dunlap Institute for Astronomy & Astrophysics (Dunlap) can serve

-adviser, a faculty member from DAA, CITA or DI must be added as a
+adviser, a faculty member from DAA, CITA or Dunlap must be added as a

 co-adviser.
 The course instructor will help match students to